 Temple University

 Temple University’s origins date back to 1884, when it was originally founded as a night school.
 Since then, it has grown to become a leading university with a 40,000-strong student body, offering degree programs at the undergraduate and graduate levels.
-Based in Philadelphia, the institution boasts more than 500 academic programs in total.
+Based in Philadelphia, this top entrepreneurial school boasts more than 500 academic programs in total.

-Like the University of Utah, Temple University students enrolled on this program will have access to a range of conferences and workshops through the Innovation and Entrepreneurship Institute.
+Like the University of Utah, entrepreneurship students enrolled in this program will have access to a range of conferences and workshops through the entrepreneurship and innovation institute.
 You’ll also get instruction from Fox School of Business and Management faculty members responsible for numerous successful startup businesses who continue to work as entrepreneurs.

-Your curriculum will integrate classroom instruction with real-world opportunities geared towards the skills and mindset you’ll need to succeed as an entrepreneur.
-This includes an internship that’s required for all students, plus numerous student organizations that focus on career-readiness and professional skill sets.
+The undergraduate business curriculum will integrate classroom instruction with real-world opportunities geared towards the skills and entrepreneurial mindset you’ll need to succeed as a future business leader.
+Temple’s entrepreneurial studies includes an internship that’s required for all aspiring entrepreneurs and numerous student organizations that focus on career-readiness and professional skill sets.
+If you are interested in continuing your business education, Temple University offers several graduate business programs worth checking out!

 Temple University has previously been named among the 100 Best Values in Public Colleges by Kiplinger’s Personal Finance (2017).
 Students studying at the Fox School of Business and Management pay around $20,616 as PA residents, or $37,608 as out-of-state students.
 More information is available here.